 The British Veterinary Association/Kennel Club Canine Health Schemes (CHS) management committee has recently given the go-ahead for a new Scheme to screen dogs, particularly potential breeding stock, for chiari-like malformation and syringomyelia (CM/SM).
 This should help reduce the incidence of chiari-like malformation and syringomyelia within the most commonly affected brreds.

-Visit the BVA Canine Health Scheme website for more information by clicking here.
+Visit the BVA Canine Health Scheme website for more information.